-In the third emergency package since the beginning of the war, the government also agreed on a 7.5 percentage point reduction in the biofuel distribution obligation for 2022 and 2023.
-The reduction in the distribution obligation will benefit both professional and private drivers.
+On 7 April 2022, the government agreed on a 7.5 percentage point reduction in the biofuel distribution obligation for 2022 and 2023 to benefit both professional and private drivers.

 On 15 September, the government announced plans for a one-off €100 payment to the 5.8 million households that already receive energy vouchers.
 Prime minister Jean Castex has also announced a cap on the price of gas until April 2022.
 Both measures were then strengthened on 21 October, augmenting the number of beneficiaries of the voucher (to everyone earning less than €2.000 per month net – around 38 million people), and extending the price cap to the end of 2022.
 A fuel-voucher and a reduction of the electricity tax rate are also being discussed.
 Reuters reports that French Economy and Finance Minister Bruno Le Maire said that the payouts to more than 38 million people would cost €3.8 billion, paid mostly this year.

 On 9 December 2021, the French government began discussions on changes to the formula used to compute tariffs of the country’s main electricity supplier Électricité de France (EDF), reducing the market link in the formula.
 The new measure follows Prime Minister Jean Castex’s promise to limit the increase in regulated tariffs to 4% for the whole of 2022.
 Regulated tariffs represent about 70% of the residential electricity retail market.